privacygmail cleanupemail security

 1. You grant full Gmail access (read all emails)

-3. Their servers analyze your email content
+3. Those servers analyze your email content

-4. Results sent back to you
+4. Results come back to you

 What's being uploaded: